Cameron Johnson: Personal life

-Johnson is a Christian.
+Johnson is Catholic.
 When the national anthem is played before games, he recites Psalm 23.
-He also wears the jersey number 23 in part because of Psalm 23.
+In Phoenix he also wore the jersey number 23 in part because of Psalm 23.

-Johnson’s brother, Donovan “Puff” Johnson, plays basketball for the North Carolina Tar Heels.
+Johnson's brother, Donovan “Puff” Johnson, plays basketball for the Penn State Nittany Lions.
 Johnson's mother, a Croatian American, is a school nurse.
 This inspired Johnson to give out special appreciation to the healthcare workers and their families on their February 7, 2021 home game against the Boston Celtics, the Suns' first home game since March 8, 2020 to have fans enter their arena after dealing with the COVID-19 pandemic.